velopaymentsapi/velo-node/docs/PaymentAuditServiceApi.md

 let apiInstance = new VeloPayments.PaymentAuditServiceApi();
 let opts = {
-  'payorId': null, // String | The Payor ID for whom you wish to run the report.
-For a Payor requesting the report, this could be their exact Payor, or it could be a child/descendant Payor.
+  'payorId': null, // String | <p>The Payor ID for whom you wish to run the report.</p> <p>For a Payor requesting the report, this could be their exact Payor, or it could be a child/descendant Payor.</p>
   'startDate': new Date("2013-10-20"), // Date | Start date, inclusive.
-Format is YYYY-MM-DD 'submittedDateFrom': new Date("2013-10-20"), // Date | Start date, inclusive.
-Format is YYYY-MM-DD 'include': "include_example" // String | Mode to determine whether to include other Payor's data in the results.
-May only be used if payorId is specified.
-Can be omitted or set to 'payorOnly' or 'payorAndDescendants'. payorOnly: Only include results for the specified Payor.
-This is the default if 'include' is omitted. payorAndDescendants: Aggregate results for all descendant Payors of the specified Payor.
-Should only be used if the Payor with the specified payorId has at least one child Payor.
-Note when a Payor requests the report and include=payorAndDescendants is used, the following additional columns are included in the CSV: Payor Name, Payor Id
+Format is YYYY-MM-DD 'endDate': new Date("2013-10-20"), // Date | End date, inclusive.
+Format is YYYY-MM-DD 'include': "include_example" // String | <p>Mode to determine whether to include other Payor's data in the results.</p> <p>May only be used if payorId is specified.</p> <p>Can be omitted or set to 'payorOnly' or 'payorAndDescendants'.</p> <p>payorOnly: Only include results for the specified Payor.
+This is the default if 'include' is omitted.</p> <p>payorAndDescendants: Aggregate results for all descendant Payors of the specified Payor.
+Should only be used if the Payor with the specified payorId has at least one child Payor.</p> <p>Note when a Payor requests the report and include=payorAndDescendants is used, the following additional columns are included in the CSV: Payor Name, Payor Id</p>
 };
 apiInstance.exportTransactionsCSVV4(opts, (error, data, response) => {
   if (error) {